DIY for removing nail polish; all-natural, no chemicals needed, toxin-free and effective!

 Before we get started in learning how to make this chemical-free nail polish remover – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-DIY Chemical-free Nail Polish Remover
+Homemade Chemical-free Nail Polish Remover

 Rather than turn to the chemical-laden nail polish removers, try your hand at making this natural and effective remover instead.
-According to Dr. Axe, the reason acetone is so dangerous is;
+According to Dr. Axe, the reason acetone is so dangerous is:

 Because it is flammable and is powerful enough to dissolve plastic.